darpanshukla/DarpanShukla/index.md

 **Technical visits**
 - University of Nottingham, Nottingham, UK as a part of a collaborative project DAMMSLE during January 12 - 25, 2020
 - Indian Institute of Technology Delhi, Delhi, INDIA as a part of a collaborative project during November 12 – December 02, 2018

+**Technical presentation beyond conference**

+- “Presentation on Smart Component Method” at University of Nottingham, Nottingham, UK

 ***